 The Commonwealth EP (7715-650-EMP-0023) and State EP (7715-650-EMP-0022-01) provide information on the Environment that may be affected (EMBA) for worst case hydrocarbon spills as well as the hydrocarbon impact assessments.
 This considers modelling results for subsea oil (i.e. entrained oil and dissolved aromatic hydrocarbons) as well as floating/shoreline accumulated oil.
-While spill response operations outlined in this OPEP would focus on Priority Protection Areas, not the entire EMBA, the EMBA area is relevant for informing the area in which oil spill scientific monitoring could be required as the thresholds for defining the EMBA are the same as those which would trigger scientific monitoring (Section 16).
+While spill response operations outlined in this OPEP would focus on Priority Protection Areas, the Scientific Monitoring Planning Area is relevant for informing the area in which oil spill scientific monitoring could be required (refer to Section 16 and Appendix N).